scacharya/machine-learning-e2e/doc/impl-guide.md

 # Applied Machine Learning
-## Steps for end to end machine learning project automation best practices and automation
+## Steps for end to end machine learning project best practices and automation
 This document is a consolidated guide for executing machine learning projects with a focus on automation best practices learned from varying sources listed in Appendix 1.

 A Python based sample implementation of end to end machine learning project with focus on the automation and best practices is available here.
 The steps are based on CRISP-DM methodology(process framework)
 # Business Understanding